 Sunday Telegraph, 28 June 2009

-A brief and incomplete explanation of basic folk dance steps
+A brief and incomplete explanation of basic folk dance moves and steps

-Indeed the three golden rules for inexpert barn dancers are that they should be in the right place, at the right time, and facing in the right direction.
+The three golden rules for folk dancers are that they should be in the right place, at the right time, and facing in the right direction.

 I always advise that first of all, you should learn the MOVES listed below and worry about steps later.
-In partner dances such as waltz and polka, steps really do matter - you do need to be on the correct foot at all times, or it will be uncomfortable for your partner.
-For set dances and at local 'barn dances', getting from A to B is all that some people ever manage - and they can dance well enough not to annoy everyone else in the set.
+In partner dances such as waltz and polka, and in swinging, steps really do matter - you do need to be on the correct foot at all times, or it will be uncomfortable for your partner because you will be swaying in opposite directions, and you may trip each other up.
+At local 'barn dances', getting from A to B is all that some people ever manage - and they can dance well enough not to annoy everyone else in the set.

-There is a difference between a step and a tap or a lift.
-A step involves weight transference from one foot to the other.
+There is a difference between a step (=dance step) and other things you can do with your feet.
+A step involves weight transfer from one foot to the other.
 It is a definite move.
-However, in many dances it is required either to tap the floor with a foot whilst maintaining weight on the other foot, or to lift a foot slightly and put it down again whilst maintaining weight - these are 'lesser' moves and are not steps.
-I often call then twiddly bits, and,depending on the specific dance, they may be done either with the foot that has weight on it, or with the other foot.
-In all cases, they can usually be missed out if you are learning the dance and it won't matter too much, because you'll still be on the correct foot for whatever follows.
+However, in many dances it is required (for example) either to tap the floor with a foot whilst maintaining weight on the other foot, or to lift a foot slightly and put it down again whilst maintaining weight - these are examples of 'lesser' moves and are not steps.
+I often call them twiddly bits.
+Depending on the specific dance, they may be done either with the foot that has weight on it, or with the other foot.
+'Twiddly bits' can usually be missed out if you are learning a dance and it won't matter too much, because you'll still be on the correct foot for when you next have to do a step.

-The three-time waltz is one of the simplest dances - but of course other waltzes can be much more complicated.
-A simple waltz is in three time and every beat corresponds to a step.
+The three-time waltz is one of the simplest dances.
+Other waltzes can be much more complicated - even up to eleven time!
+A simple waltz is in three time.
 For men LRL followed by RLR, for women RLR followed by LRL.
 In a ballroom waltz there can be an equal emphasis on each step.
 In a folk dance waltz, there can be more emphasis on the first step, thus: ONE two three, TWO two three.
-Indeed, a waltz can be danced as one time, and folk dance waltzes are sometimes called 'one time' because there can be so much emphasis on the first step of each group of three.
+Here, 'emphasis' refers to distance travelled rather than to how hard you put your foot down.
+A three time waltz can be danced as one time, and folk dance waltzes are sometimes called 'one time' because there can be so much emphasis on the first step of each group of three.

 In any waltz, if you lose the timing the 'recovery mode' is just to do the leading step of each group of three.
-When you and your partner get back into synchronisation, you can move seamlessly from one-time back to three-time.
-In a five-time waltz which is essentially 123,45 123,45 you can just omit steps 4 and 5 from each sequence and do nothing!
-Because you are missing out groups of two steps, you will still be on the correct foot for whatever follows.
-What you must never do in any dance is to miss out one step - because then you'll be on the wrong foot for whatever follows.
+When you and your partner get become synchronised again, you can move seamlessly from one-time back to three-time.
+In a five-time waltz which can be thought of 123,45 123,45 you can just omit steps 4 and 5 from each sequence and do nothing!
+Because you are missing out groups of two steps, you will still be on the correct foot when you come to do the next 123.
+What you must never do in any dance is to miss out a single step - because then you'll be on the wrong foot.
+Doing a five time waltz properly is quite difficult - and it is not best thought of as 123,45 in any case.

-Missing a beat is very common - in a French Schottische the music is twelve beats but there are only ten steps and the dance is often counted as 123, 123, 1234.
-In fact, it is 123 pause, 123 pause, 1234.
-The pauses can be slight rotations to change direction for the next 123.
-In many mazurka dances missing a beat is an important feature of the dance - again there can be twelve beats but only ten steps.
+Missing a beat is very common - for example, in a Schottische the music can be twelve beats but with only ten steps and the dance is often counted as 123 123 1234.
+In fact, it is 123 pause 123 pause 1234.
+Many people teach it as 123'and' 123'and' 1234 abbreviated to 123'an' 123'an' 1234 just because 'an' is easier to say.
+The pauses can be slight rotations to change direction for the next 123, or indeed a hop.
+In mazurka dances missing a beat is an important feature of the dance - again there can be twelve beats but only ten steps.

-In waltz and polka, shoulders should be parallel with those of you partner.
-The man's right hand should be holding his partner behind her left shoulder blade.
+In waltz and polka, shoulders should be parallel with those of your partner.
+The man's right hand should be holding his partner behind her left shoulder blade, or slightly lower.
 The man's right elbow should be kept high - not allowed to droop down.
 He should lean slightly backwards.
-Women should put their right hand behind the man's left shoulder but should not press downwards on the top of his shoulder.
+Women should put their right hand behind the man's left shoulder but should not press downwards on the top of his shoulder - and never put your hand around a partner's neck.

 Finally, don't be put off thinking 'I shall never be able to dance'.
 I am not a natural dancer, I have little sense of rhythm, it takes me about six weeks to learn things that some people pick up in five minutes, so if I can do it (and many women say how good I am these days) anyone can do it - including you.
 But, like me, you may find it hard going!